jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 - Security Breaches: A security breach happen when a system fail in its security processes and cause unauthorized party access to the system.
 A security breach can happen by software problems (error, fault, failures), outdated security technology, ransomware, malware ...

 ## Abstract:
-- The paper introduce security testing principles.
+- The paper introduces security testing principles.
 - The paper also discuss about types of security testing.
 - The relationship between STLC, SDLC, and security testing
 - A Use case of simulating Man-In-The-Middle Attack on a system, and the tools that can be used in an Man-In-The-Middle Attack (Python, Kali Linux, Web Application Security Testing)